 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have kidney disease or liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or stomach cancer.

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.